Fees and key information

 Why study this course?

-Throughout your degree you’ll study at the School of Art, Architecture and Design – our renowned art and design centre situated in the heart of London.
-Here, you’ll experience a multi-disciplinary studio environment, where fashion, textiles and jewellery work together.
-This not only recreates the dynamic environment of haute-couture fashion houses, it also exposes you to the broader industry and the inspiring influence of these related disciplines.
+Throughout your degree you'll study at the School of Art, Architecture and Design - our renowned art and design school is situated in the heart of creative London east end.
+Here, you'll experience a multi-disciplinary studio environment, where fashion, textiles and fine art all meet and working closely on collaboration with the Fashion Photography department to create look books and campaign imagery for shows.
+This not only recreated the dynamic environment of haute-couture fashion houses, it also exposes you to the broader industry and the inspiring influence of these related disciplines.

 Learn from industry professionals